realtime-sanitizer/rtsan-standalone-rs/README.md

 ### Pre-built Libraries

-By default this crate is downloading pre-built libraries from the repo [rtsan-libs](https://github.com/realtime-sanitizer/rtsan-libs).
+By default this crate downloads pre-built libraries from the repo [rtsan-libs](https://github.com/realtime-sanitizer/rtsan-libs).

-If you do not wish to use our pre-built libs you can disable the default features and either let the build script build the library automatically or provide a custom build of rtsan.
+If you do not wish to use the pre-built libraries you can disable the default features and either let the build script build the library automatically or provide a custom build of rtsan.

 ### Building locally